Listing's law: Other violations

+Adaptation

+Listing's law can be violated in neurological conditions, such as acute unilateral fourth nerve palsy.
+However, there is an adaptive mechanism that ensures Listing's law, so that chronic patients of unilateral fourth nerve palsy satisfy Listing's law again.
+The adaptation fails under central fascicular palsy, as even chronic patients suffer from deviation from Listing's law.

 Binocular extension

 While Listing's law holds only for eyes that fixate a distant point (at optical infinity), it has been extended to include also vergence.
 From this binocular extension of Listing's law, it follows that vergence can lead to a change of cyclotorsion.
 The Listing's planes of the two eyes tilt outward, opposite to the eyes, when they converge on a near target.
 During convergence, there is a relative excyclotorsion on upgaze and a relative incyclotorsion on downgaze.

 Shape and thickness

 Certain slight physiological deviations from Listing's rule are commonly described in terms of the "shape" and "thickness" of Listing's plane: